wineslab/dApp-framework/README.md

 ## Usage

-A full tutorial about the dApps can be found [here](https://openrangym.com/tutorials/dapps-oai).
+A complete tutorial on dApps can be found [on the OpenRAN Gym website](https://openrangym.com/tutorials/dapps-oai).

 In this page we discuss the configuration parameters that can be use to perform experiments over the air (OTA)